ARION

 “They know where these rays originate?”
 Kate asked in amazement.

 “They are emitted from red dwarf stars, the most common star type.
-Some exoplanets around such stars have been considered habitable for human colonization, but now that we have this knowledge, it is conceivable that these kind of mutations or worse might occur without special shielding.
+Some exoplanets around such stars have been considered potentially habitable for human colonization, but now that we have this knowledge, it is conceivable that these kinds of mutations or worse might occur without special shielding.
+Other star systems like our own have a natural protection against these rays within their own heliospheres and the shielding technology was developed from that knowledge.
 This information must be transmitted back to Earth or the human race will only remain human if it stays within the protection of its own solar system.”

 “It will be many decades before Earth receives that solution,” Kate mused aloud.
-“If Earth has continued to send out ships to other habitable planets, they may have already seeded multiple planets with additional populations of furmankind unintentionally.”
+“If Earth has continued to send out ships to other habitable planets during our absence, they may have already unintentionally seeded multiple planets with additional populations of furmankind.”

 “A nap, Dr. Kate?”

-“Yeah, cats are well-known for multiple sleep periods throughout the day, and since we’re all getting closer to our base animals, this is an attribute we’ve discovered recently.
+“Yeah, cats are well-known for multiple sleep periods throughout the day, and since we’re all getting closer to our base animals, this is an attribute we’ve experienced.
 I’ll call her in a few minutes.”

 “As you wish, Dr. Kate.”